 If you’re looking to expand your business but lack the funds to do so, a commercial loan can help.
 Whether you need to purchase equipment or commercial property, hire staff or otherwise improve your business activities, find out how commercial loans work and if one is right for your business.

 What is a commercial loan?

-Commercial loans are a type of finance that can be taken out by individuals, partnerships, discretionary trusts and other groups, on behalf of a business or company.
-These loans are used to fund commercial operations that can help grow and develop a business, whereas a commercial property loan is a specific type of business loan that is used to fund the purchase of a property to be used for commercial purposes.
+Commercial loans are a type of finance that can be taken out by individuals, partnerships, discretionary trusts and other groups on behalf of a business or company.
+These loans are used to fund commercial operations that can help grow and develop a business.
+A commercial property loan is a specific type of business loan that is used to fund the purchase of a property to be used for commercial purposes.

 There are also various benefits to commercial loans, as they are tailored for use by businesses.
 They offer flexible repayment options to support fluctuations in cash flow and the loan amounts on offer are usually much higher than with other loans.
 There are also related products specifically designed for commercial purposes, such as leasing finance.

 Can you use a commercial loan to buy a property?